strongloop/loopback/docs/intro.md

 APIs for [iOS, Android, and HTML5](#mobile-clients).
 Using the API, apps can query databases, store data, upload files, send emails, create push notifications, register users, and perform other actions provided by data sources.

 ![concepts](assets/loopback-concepts.png "LoopBack Concepts")

+###REST API

+You can easily make functions defined in LoopBack models available as REST endpoints.
+For an example, see [Working with Models](#working-with-models).

+<h4> Remoting</h4>

+With LoopBack you can add functionality to models directly yourself or by leveraging open source community modules.
+The ability to "mix in" behaviors is possible through the inherent power of Javascript's inheritance model.

+LoopBack takes this one step further by enabling you to invoke server side code from the client.
+For more information, see the [Remoting Guide](/strong-remoting).